Frequently asked questions

 Does the South Coast Arts Trail take a commission on works sold during the event?

-No, the South Coast Arts Trail do not take a commission on works sold, however, some public venues such as church halls may appreciate a koha.
+No, the South Coast Arts Trail does not take a commission on works sold, however, some public venues such as church halls may appreciate a koha.

 My artwork is not suitable for children.
 Can I still be part of the South Coast Arts Trail?